 It's funny how things that were always around you never seem appetizing until they end up on TV.
 Amiright?

 Patty melts never appealed to me before this one episode of The Kitchen on the Food Network.

-This lady who guest-starred on an episode of The Kitchen on the Food Network sold me on the patty melt as a comfort food: caramelized onions, thick slices of bread, many slices of gooey cheese, and a burger patty that is encased in it all.
+This lady who guest-starred on an episode of The Kitchen sold me on the patty melt as a comfort food: caramelized onions, thick slices of bread, many slices of gooey cheese, and a burger patty that is encased in it all.